 To reiterate what we have written in earlier posts: Jim Perrin was the first person Jac’s ‘Welsh’ sister had tried to telephone after she arrived at the hospital at 7 am. that Wednesday and discovered how gravely ill Jac had become.

 She had been offered the use of the staff office whilst telephoning and had continued, unsuccessfully, to try to reach him in between her calls to others which it was also necessary to make (and she was desperately trying to find Jac’s daughter): until, no longer wishing to be away from Jac’s side — the nurses had explained that she would not be rousing from the coma into which she had fallen and might die at any time — she accepted Jac’s ‘first love’s’ offer, he was in Ulverston in Cumbria, to continue her efforts to contact Jim Perrin.
 He also said that he would try to locate one of Jac’s sons and his girlfriend who were in South America.
 (This, amazingly, he managed to do… ) Continue reading

-It is clear from the details we have shown that the time-line Jim Perrin gave about our sister’s death was false.
+It is clear from the details we have shown that the time-line Jim Perrin gave about our sister’s death was completely false.
 He was not, as he wrote, with Jac when she died ‘as she sank into her last sleep’.
 And there is a marked disparity between what he told her sisters when they rang him on Tuesday evening (he had chosen not to telephone any of her family to keep them informed and at no point had he done so) and his particularly graphic descriptions afterwards — in West — of Jac’s worsening condition.